TheNexusAvenger/Nexus-Instance/docs/getting-started/classes/nexusobject.md

 `NexusObject`, this function should be overriden by the constructor required for that class.
 For `NexusObject`, this function is empty.

-### `NexusObject:__extended(OtherObject)`
-Called after the constructor for `NexusObject::InitializeSuper` when a class (Lua table) extends the base object.
-The only intended use case is for where modifying the Lua Metatables is required.
-It can also be used to check if an extension implements a set of functions, but it isn't supported or tested for.
-!!! note
-    When this function is overriden, it isn't called explicitly to the next super class.
-It is recommended to have `self.super:__extended(OtherObject)` if this function
-    is overriden.
-If it isn't, this done implicitly.

 ### `NexusObject:InitializeSuper(...)`
 Initializes the super class.
 The paramters given by `...`